voucherifyio/voucherify-js-sdk/.changeset/tidy-comics-hear.md

 To run tests you need to copy packages/sdk/.env.example to packages/sdk/.env and fill the file with your credentials.
 Tests uses REAL calls to Voucherify.
 You may reach the limit of your account if you are using sandbox account.

+**New exported types/interfaces**
+- ResponseValidateVoucherTrue
+- ResponseValidateVoucherFalse
+- DiscountUnitMultiple
+- DiscountUnitMultipleOneUnit
+- OrderObjectRedemptions

 **Scripts changes:**
-- npm run test (build sdk and run tests)
+- npm run build-and-test (build sdk and run tests)

-- npm run test:without-build (run tests)
+**Workflow changes**
+- Required version of node in `package.json` was changed from `14.15` to `16.x`. - This is not related to SDK usage, but rather to further contribution to the SDK.

 **Breaking changes:**
 - Interface `ValidationsValidateVoucherResponse` was replaced with type of Union of interfaces `ResponseValidateVoucherTrue | ResponseValidateVoucherFalse`
-- Required version of node was changed from `14.15` to `16.x`.

 **Example of usage (related to breaking changes):**
 ```js